steven2358/awesome-generative-ai/README.md

 - [TurboPilot](https://github.com/ravenscroftj/turbopilot) - A self-hosted copilot clone which uses the library behind llama.cpp to run the 6 billion parameter Salesforce Codegen model in 4 GB of RAM.
 - [GPT-Code UI](https://github.com/ricklamers/gpt-code-ui) - An open source implementation of OpenAI's ChatGPT Code interpreter.
 - [MetaGPT](https://github.com/geekan/MetaGPT) - The Multi-Agent Framework: Given one line Requirement, return PRD, Design, Tasks, Repo

+### Developer tools

+- [co:here](https://cohere.ai/) - Cohere provides access to advanced Large Language Models and NLP tools.
+- [Haystack](https://haystack.deepset.ai/) - A framework for building NLP applications (e.g. agents, semantic search, question-answering) with language models.
+- [LangChain](https://langchain.com/) - A framework for developing applications powered by language models.
+- [gpt4all](https://github.com/nomic-ai/gpt4all) - A chatbot trained on a massive collection of clean assistant data including code, stories and dialogue.
+- [LMQL](https://lmql.ai/) - LMQL is a query language for large language models.
+- [LlamaIndex](https://www.llamaindex.ai/) - A data framework for building LLM applications over external data.
+- [Phoenix](https://phoenix.arize.com/) - Open-source tool for ML observability that runs in your notebook environment, by Arize.
+Monitor and fine tune LLM, CV and tabular models.
+- [Cursor](https://www.cursor.so/) - Cursor is the IDE of the future, built for pair-programming with Powerful AI.

+### Autonomous agents

+- [Auto-GPT](https://github.com/Torantulino/Auto-GPT) - An experimental open-source attempt to make GPT-4 fully autonomous.
+- [babyagi](https://github.com/yoheinakajima/babyagi) - An AI-powered task management system.
+- [AgentGPT](https://github.com/reworkd/AgentGPT) - Assemble, configure, and deploy autonomous AI Agents in your browser.
+- [GPT Engineer](https://github.com/AntonOsika/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.
+- [GPT Prompt Engineer](https://github.com/mshumer/gpt-prompt-engineer) - Automated prompt engineering.
+It generates, tests, and ranks prompts to find the best ones.
+- [MetaGPT](https://github.com/geekan/MetaGPT) - The Multi-Agent Framework: Given one line requirement, return PRD, design, tasks, repo.
+- [AutoGen](https://github.com/microsoft/autogen) - AutoGen is a framework that enables the development of LLM applications using multiple agents that can converse with each other to solve tasks.

 ## Image